impronen/odin-curriculum/javascript/javascript_in_the_real_world/clean_code_continued.md

 }
 ```

 Isn't that much nicer?
+We only need one case of adding `textContent` in the helper and just one `appendChild`.
+We also have nice little separation of concerns here - the main function delegates the creation of it's children to the helper, which are created with a clear interface of passing in destructured objects.

-Our helper function is a very simple and for a real Todo you'd need something much more complex but even as it is, it has cleaned up our main function.
-And with some further development, it could be reused wherever you need to add any kind of DOM element.
+Our helper function is is of course very simple and for a real Todo you'd need something that does a bit more.
+But is should illustrate the point nicely.

+A word of warning is in place: There is such a thing as too much abstraction.
+Having several levels of abstraction can make code hard to read, as anyone reading it needs to trace the chain of abstractions to understand what is happening.

+### Brevity versus readability

 ### Assignment